 Add the pasta and cook for a further 5 minutes before adding the kale.
 Simmer for a further 10 minutes or until the pasta and vegetables are cooked.
 Remove the cheese rind, check for seasoning and stir in the chopped parsley.

-Ladle into bowls and top with a little extra-virgin olive oil and freshly grated parmesan or pecorino.
+Ladle into bowls and top the minestrone with a little extra-virgin olive oil and freshly grated parmesan or pecorino.